 - Emerging Markets Index Fund

-In addition, you have the option to open a brokerage account at TD Ameritrade where you can invest in over 13,000 mutual funds and Exchange Traded Funds (ETFs).
+In addition, you have the option to open a brokerage account at TD Ameritrade where you can invest in thousands of mutual funds and hundreds of Exchange Traded Funds (ETFs).

 How should I invest my money?